Why Killer Women Steal Fetuses

 Porter said the idea that infertility or miscarriages drive women like Armistead to commit such murders makes no sense.

-“Infertility affects about 9% of women of childbearing age in the world,” she said.
+“Infertility affects about 9 percent of women of childbearing age in the world,” she said.
 “If infertile or miscarried women are somehow crazed because of that, we should see women running amok doing more of these crimes.
 It doesn’t make sense to think of this as maternal instinct.”

 Such ideas, she said, underscore a deeply ingrained view of women and crime.
 “The first thing we look for is a mitigating circumstance,” she said.
 “We say, ‘She must be crazy.’
 But we don’t do that to a male.
 It’s odd to me, this stereotyping women as harmless.”